Our Partners

 PLCPD works with UNHCR in providing safeguards and durable solutions for the overall well-being, identity, and inclusion of people forced to flee, stateless persons, and populations at risk of statelessness through legislative advocacy.

-Among the PLCPD and UNHCR partnership’s priorities include advocacy for the bills protecting the internally displaced persons, refugee and stateless persons’ protection, gender-responsive amendment to naturalization laws, and facilitated administrative naturalization.
+Among the PLCPD and UNHCR partnership’s priorities is the advocacy for legislation on protection of internally displaced persons, protection of refugees and stateless persons, gender-responsive amendment to naturalization laws, and facilitated administrative naturalization.

 Sasakawa Peace Foundation